Wanda Quilhot: Career

 That same year, Quilhot began teaching as a professor of biology and natural sciences at the University of Chile.
 Winning a scholarship to attend the University of Paris and study plant physiology and algae in the Faculty of Sciences.
 After spending three years, studying, she left without finishing her PhD, because she missed her husband.

 In the summer season of 1963–1964, Quilhot and Nelly Lafuente become some of the first women to conduct research in Antarctica.
 Women had long been barred from working in Antarctica as it was assumed that they lacked the stamina and mental toughness to deal with the inhospitable climate and working conditions.

 In 1952 the International Council for Science began planning the International Geophysical Year 1957–1958 with the idea of including women scientists and Lafuente and Quilhot were the first two women from Chile to work in Antarctica.
 Working for the Instituto Antarctico Chileno at the Bernado O’Higgins Station on the northeast edge of the peninsula, Lafuente evaluated bird reproduction, while Quihot, studied the local fauna.

 Quilhot's research focused on microfauna, and the bryophytes and soil-forming microorganisms which were causing degradation of the soil.
 The research she conducted in Antarctica created a fascination with lichens for Quihot, which became the focus of her work for the next forty years.

-She has studied with groups of international scholars researching various lichen species at diverse altitudinal and latitudinal environments, examining the different effects of UVA radiation and UVB radiation.
+Quilhot studied with groups of international scholars researching various lichen species at diverse altitudinal and latitudinal environments, examining the different effects of UVA radiation and UVB radiation.
 She has written over 200 articles in scientific journals and three lichen species Menegazzia wandae, Pseudocyphellaria wandae, and Strigula wandae have been named in her honor.
 She teaches in the Faculty of Medicine in the School of Chemistry and Pharmacy, at the Universidad de Valparaíso.
 At the 12th Congress of the Latin American Group of Lichenology Grupo Latinoamericano de Liquenología, held in Quito, Ecuador in 2016, she was awarded the Vainio Prize for her research on lichens and the Wanda Quilhot Palma Prize was established to recognize research excellence in the field of lichenology.